cozarkd/hugotest/content/docs/forms.md

 +++
-date = "2017-04-10T16:40:50+01:00"
-title = "Forms"
-draft = false
-weight = 60
-description = "Rows and columns for all sorts of tables" bref = 'Forms come in all forms and shapes in Kube, and you can do all sorts of things with them, especially when combining with <a href="/docs/custom-plugins/">custom plugins</a> for extra interactivity.
-These forms are ideal building material for your awesome projects!' toc = true
+bref = "Forms come in all forms and shapes in Kube, and you can do all sorts of things with them, especially when combining with <a href=\"/docs/custom-plugins/\">custom plugins</a> for extra interactivity.
+These forms are ideal building material for your awesome projects!" date = "2017-04-10T16:40:50+01:00" description = "Rows and columns for all sorts of tables" title = "Forms" toc = true weight = 60

 +++
 <h3 class="section-head" id="h-base"><a href="#h-base">Base</a></h3>
 <p>This is the most basic form with all the basic inputs.</p>
 <div class="example">